SoftwareCake/SoftwareCake-first-gen/README.md

-#Layla
+#Layla & Software Cake

-A Stylish Coming Soon Template for your upcoming business.
+A Stylish Coming Soon Template for your upcoming business that I used as a portfolio.

 #Features